awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_Spring_RDS_ Rest/Readme.md

 ### Creating the resources

-To create the required resources, you can perform this task using one of the following ways.
+You can use one of the following ways to create the required AWS resources:

 - Using the AWS Management console
 - Using the AWS Cloud Development Kit